PENG-Zhe/starter-academic/content/home/teaching.md

 ---

 I have been teaching the following courses at Hong Kong Baptist University.
-- COMP 7200 Blockchain Technology
+- COMP7200 Blockchain Technology
-- COMP 4137	Blockchain Technology and Applications
+- COMP4137	Blockchain Technology and Applications
-- COMP 4087 Selected Topics in Web Technology and Data Engineering
+- COMP4087 Selected Topics in Web Technology and Data Engineering
-- COMP 2865 Fundamental of Data Analysis and Management
+- COMP2865 Fundamental of Data Analysis and Management